-In other words, in phenomenology studies ideas are generated from rich amount of data by the means of induction and human interests, as well as stakeholder perspective may have their reflection on the study.
+In phenomenology ideas are generated from rich amount of data by the means of induction and human interests, as well as stakeholder perspective may have their reflection on the study.
+Moreover, phenomenology in business studies is a valuable philosophy for exploring human experiences in management studies.

-The main advantages and disadvantages associated with positivism and phenomenology are presented on the following table by Armstrong (2010) as taken from Easterby-Smith et al (1991).
+The main advantages and disadvantages associated with positivism and phenomenology are summarized on the following table by Armstrong (2010) as taken from Easterby-Smith et al (1991).

 |Can be fast and economical||Not very effective in understanding processes or the significance people attach to actions|